|Contact Information for Justice Management Program|

 HENRY R. CELLINI, Ph.D., LPCC. is the president of The Training and Research Institute, Inc., is a researcher, consultant and author specializing in mental health, drug abuse and violence issues.
 Dr. Cellini has worked with criminal justice clients since 1973 when he completed an internship at a therapeutic community program in Illinois.
 Over the last 34 years, Dr. Cellini has worked with both juvenile delinquents and adult offenders with a primary focus on substance abuse, violence and deviant sexual behaviors.

 CECELIA CHANG, J.D. is an attorney with a law degree from the William S. Richardson School of Law, University of Hawaii at Manoa (1985) and a legal background in criminal prosecution and civil litigation.
-Since 1997, she has served as a Deputy Prosecuting Attorney for the Department of the Prosecuting Attorney, City and County of Honolulu, Hawaii, and is the director for the Honolulu Community Prosecution Program.
-In this capacity, she plans and implements community prosecution strategies to improve the quality of life in Honolulu.
-She works at the grassroots with community stakeholders to solve chronic crime problems that adversely affect neighborhood safety and livability.
+Since 1997, she has served as a Deputy Prosecuting Attorney for the Department of the Prosecuting Attorney, City and County of Honolulu, Hawaii, and from 1998 to 2010 served as the director for the Honolulu Community Prosecution Program.
+In this capacity, she planned and implemented community prosecution strategies to improve the quality of life in Honolulu.
+She worked at the grassroots with community stakeholders to solve chronic crime problems that adversely affected neighborhood safety and livability.

 JUDGE STEPHANIE DOMITROVICH, Ph.D, J.D., is a General Jurisdiction State Trial Judge for Erie County, Pennsylvania.
-In addition to teaching for the University of Nevada, Reno, Justice Management Program, she is a faculty member for The National Judicial College, the National Council of Juvenile and Family Court Judges, and Gannon University.
+In addition to teaching for the University of Nevada, Reno, Justice Management Program, she is a faculty member for the National Council of Juvenile and Family Court Judges and Gannon University.
 Judge Domitrovich has a Ph.D. in Judicial Studies, an M.J.S, major in Juvenile Justice, and an M.J.S, major in Trial Judges, from the University of Nevada, Reno; a J.D. from Duquesne University School of Law, and a Bachelor of Arts in History (summa cum laude) from Carlow University.
-She has conducted numerous presentations on court experts and scientific evidence and participated in the United States Agency for International Development (USAID) to educate judges in the former Soviet Republic nations of Kazakhstan and Kyrgyzstan.
+She is Past Chair of the National Conference of State Trial Judges (NCSTJ) which is one of the conferences in the Judicial Division of the American Bar Association (ABA).
+She is past President of the Pennsylvania Conference of State Trial Judges as well as the Northwest PA Chapter of the American Inn of Courts.
+She is currently the Chair of the Forensic Science Committee of the Judicial Division of the ABA.
+She serves as Chair of the Jurisprudence Section of the American Academy of Forensic Sciences (AAFS).
+She is Chair of the Children and Family Law Committee of the NCSTJ.
+She serves on the Executive Committee of the French Creek Council of the Boy Scouts of America.
+She facilitates the Truancy Task Force of Erie County, PA wherein over 80 community stakeholders work on projects to eliminate truancy.
+She is involved with many community boards and organizations.
+She has conducted numerous presentations on court experts and scientific evidence, and she has participated in the United States Agency for International Development (USAID) to educate judges in the former Soviet Republic nations of Kazakhstan and Kyrgyzstan.

 KAREN DUSTMAN, Esq, is licensed as an attorney in both Nevada and California and brings more than 15 years’ experience in both criminal and civil legal practice.
 For the past five years Karen has served as a criminal prosecutor with the Douglas County District Attorney’s Office, responsible for a diverse caseload including not only felony and misdemeanor criminal matters but also juvenile delinquency and dependency cases.